-At Elite Performance Therapy we believe that therapeutic massage therapy is a perfect complement to chiropractic care.
+At Elite Performance Therapy we believe that chiropractors and massage therapists work in tandem.

-Physical Benefits to Chiropractic & Therapeutic Massage Therapy
+Physical Benefits to using both a Chiropractor & Therapeutic Massage Therapist

 Fosters faster healing of strained muscles and sprained ligaments